Low occupancy weekend price of £2500 for September, October and November 2020 for families of up to 15 people.

 Please Note – The house has 14 bedrooms and 9 bathrooms so you may wish to limit the number of bedrooms used to 9 so each bedroom has a private bathroom – if extra bedrooms/bathrooms are required the Chauffeur’s cottage and Studio next door can be used as an annex.
 Kinblethmont House is not a hotel so for fire safety purposes the bedrooms do not have locks on them.

 Elliot S and friends were a group of 21 friends in their 30s many of whom had served in the military.
-They rented the house for the weekend to spend time doing manly things for a stag weekend.
+They rented the house for a reunion doing manly things together!

 • Catering – they wanted a catered weekend so a local catering company – Sinclairs came and provided a smart dinner on the Friday night, cooked breakfasts on Saturday and Sunday and a BBQ on the Saturday afternoon.
 The boys ate out on the Saturday night.